berkayk/laravel-onesignal/README.md

 ### 2. Sending a message with high priority

-This time, we will specify parameters one by one.
+This time, we will specify parameters one after the other.

 ```php
 use OneSignal;